 PRODUCTS TO PROVIDE RELIEF & PROMOTE HEALING

-- Pramoxine anti-itch spray will help local area irritation.
+- Pramoxine Anti-Itch Spray will help local area irritation.

-- Doc Roy's® Tri Omega 3 has anti-inflammatory affects and is often used as a natural treatment for 30 days to decrease the itch.
+- Doc Roy's® Tri Omega 3 has anti-inflammatory effects and is often used as a natural treatment for 30 days to decrease the itch.

 - It is helpful to bathe the dog twice a week with VET BASICS® ChlorConazole™ Shampoo for about 2-3 weeks to help soothe the skin and counter infection.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical